GoodforGod/micronaut-arangodb/README.md

 ### ArangoSerialization

-You can provide custom *ArangoSerialization* module as bean and it will be used while building ArangoDB accessor or client.
+You can provide custom *ArangoSerialization* module as bean, and it will be used while building ArangoDB accessor or client.

+[ArangoJack](https://github.com/arangodb/jackson-dataformat-velocypack) is official serializer available.

 ArangoSerialization factory example:
 ```java